nyirsh/KTUI/README.md

 # How to use the mod

 ## Prepare the miniatures
-After you prepared your roster using [KT Command Node](https://steamcommunity.com/sharedfiles/filedetails/?id=2614731381&searchtext=Command+node), import it to a table that has the `'KT UI Extender Mat` on it, place your miniatures on top and click on `Extend KT UI`.
+After you prepared your roster using [KT Command Node](https://steamcommunity.com/sharedfiles/filedetails/?id=2614731381&searchtext=Command+node), import it to a table that has the `KT UI Extender Mat` on it, place your miniatures on top and click on `Extend KT UI`.
 You don't have to save the newly processed roster if you don't want to, in fact, you can import the mat yourself on any table and re-extend the miniatures every single time which is also the way to update the models with new functionalities in case of need.

 ## Increase and decrease wounds
 By clicking on the health bar of any miniature, you can toggle `+` and `-` buttons to appear/disapper.
 You can use those buttons to adjust your miniature's health.
 A wound token will also be automatically be displayed if your model has less than half remaing health.